 Though pimobendan is only approved for use in dogs, it is sometimes used off-label in cats as well to treat congestive heart failure, especially in cases where improvement of the ability of the heart muscle to contract is beneficial.
-However, its use in cats is still somewhat controversial.
+Its use in cats is still somewhat controversial, though.

 Congestive heart failure is a disorder that occurs in both pets and in human beings.
 Over time, the valves of the heart become less effective; as a result, blood pumps more slowly and less efficiently.
 Pets can be born with congestive heart failure or develop the disorder over time as a result of age, lack of exercise, or poor diet.

 Since it develops slowly, symptoms can be hard to spot.
 Your pet may be short of breath, easily tired, or anxious.
 Over time, other symptoms can include a swollen belly, fainting, or weight loss.
 To determine whether congestive heart failure is present, your vet may conduct tests including an EKG, chest X-rays, or an ultrasound.

 If congestive heart failure is found, your vet will want to take action quickly.
 Treatment will usually include a change in your pet's diet, a recommendation for increased exercise, and medication.
 Pimobendan is one of several medications approved for pets with congestive heart failure.